-How to improve average handling time (AHT) at outpatient medical centers
+How to improve average handle time (AHT) at outpatient medical centers

 Reducing your medical center's average handle times is challenging as you scale.
-Learn how to improve average handle time and calculate your AHT and reduce your overall patient handle time.
+Learn how to improve average handle time and calculate your AHT.

 The patient care you deliver is more than just being polite to patients over the phone or listening to their concerns during an appointment.
 In today’s busy, hectic world, your patients expect quick, effective support services.